kshalini-6/ECHO---Spatial-Edge-AI/README.md

 # ECHO — Spatial Edge AI

-ECHO gives a physical space a memory.
-Running entirely on the Arduino UNO Q with Arduino App Lab, it watches two zones — a Desk and a Drawer — and tracks objects moving between them using on-device AI.
-Ask ECHO where something is, and it tells you the last zone it was seen in.

-No cloud.
-No recorded video.
-Everything runs locally on the board.
+Edge AI is making it possible for everyday spaces to become quietly aware — watching, remembering, and responding without ever sending anything to the cloud.
+ECHO is one small example of that idea in practice: running entirely on the Arduino UNO Q with Arduino App Lab, it watches a couple of zones and tracks objects moving between them using on-device AI.
+Ask it where something is, and it tells you the last zone it was seen in — no cloud, no recorded video, everything running locally on the board.
 ## How It Works

 - **VideoObjectDetection brick** — runs a built-in COCO-pretrained model on the camera feed, detecting objects on-device.